NetLogo/ccl-models/README.md

 # CCL-Models
 This repo contains models used in published academic work by authors in the CCL.
 You can find models and citations to their associated published works in each folder.

+## Organization
+The folders above are named thusly: `First Author - Abbreviated Model Name - (Year Published)`.
+Please note, that this is organized via the first author of the model which does not necessarily reflect the first author of the published work.

 ## Information for CCL Authors
 To submit a model and associated publication for inclusion in this repo, please send the model, a `README.md`, and the version of the model referenced in the paper to `czars@ccl.northwestern.edu`.